gavingc/TuckerSync/DEVELOP.md

 Remember
 --------

-Don't `git pull` (pull is fetch && merge).
+Don't `git pull` (remember that git pull is fetch && merge).

 Don't force-push to a remote.

 Don't amend commits that have been pushed.

 Don't make permalinks to non permanent branches.
 Feature and fix branches aren't permanent.
+Feature and fix branches are 'to the left' of master.
+Permanent branches are 'to the right' of master.

 Clean working copy state is less to think about when performing operations.
 Use git stash and unstash.
-Untracked files are usually not a problem.
+Untracked files are usually not a problem here.

 Remote Tracking Branch
 ----------------------